typesafehub/conductr-doc/src/main/play-doc/introduction/Overview.md

 # Overview

+## Go Reactive

-One change that we do encourage is the move toward your application or service being a reactive one.
-If you've not read the Reactive Manifesto then please do so now.
+Before we start, one change that we encourage is the move toward your application or service being a reactive one.
+If you've not read the [Reactive Manifesto](http://www.reactivemanifesto.org/) then please do so.
 The manifesto is the DNA of ConductR and so if you want to understand ConductR then it will enlighten you.
 Your application should be designed with resilience in mind in particular.
 Because ConductR encourages an application or service to exist across many nodes, and that they can access services of other resources that may come and go, resilience is particularly important.

+The remainder of this section will familiarize you with ConductR's architecture.

 ## Functional Scope